 The Apartment (1960) Director: Billy Wilder

-The Apartment is an odd choice to win Best Picture.
-It is about a mid-level insurance clerk named “Bud” Baxter (played by Jack Lemmon) who begins offering his Manhattan apartment to senior leaders at his company in exchange for preferential treatment and advancement opportunities at work.
-The executives use Baxter’s apartment for romantic liaisons -so much so, in fact, that Baxter’s neighbors suspect him of being an insatiable playboy.
-At work, Baxter attempts to pursue an elevator girl named Fran (played by Shirley Maclaine) but unbeknownst to anyone she is having a secret affair with one of the corporate executives at Baxter’s apartment.
-She grows depressed at the affair and Baxter is shocked one night to find her lying in his bed after attempting an overdose of sleeping pills.
-Baxter rouses his neighbor who is a doctor (and who is now more suspicious of Baxter) and he cares for her and offers to play cards with her.
-Eventually she leaves and Baxter keeps quiet about the incident at work which earns him a promotion, but he soon decides to quit the toxic culture of his company.
+The Apartment is about a mid-level insurance clerk named “Bud” Baxter (played by Jack Lemmon) who begins offering his Manhattan apartment to senior leaders at his company in exchange for preferential treatment and advancement opportunities at work.
+The executives use Baxter’s apartment for romantic liaisons -so much so, in fact, that Baxter’s neighbors suspect Baxter of being an insatiable playboy.
+White collar work necessitates a certain degree of groupthink and turning a blind eye (scenes of the vast rows of desks in the office is a clear nod to King Vidor’s The Crowd from 1928).
+At work, Baxter attempts to pursue an elevator girl named Fran (played by Shirley Maclaine) but unbeknownst to anyone she is having a secret affair with one of the corporate executives, Mr. Sheldrake (Fred MacMurray) –at Baxter’s very apartment!
+She grows depressed at the affair and Baxter is shocked one night to find her lying in his bed after attempting to overdose on sleeping pills.
+Baxter rouses his neighbor who is a doctor (and who has grown increasingly suspicious of Baxter), a man who plays a surprisingly pivotal role in the film as he provides Baxter with a sense of old world, Jewish values.
+Baxter cares for Fran and offers to play cards with her.
+Eventually she leaves the apartment and Baxter keeps quiet about the incident at work which earns him a promotion, but he soon decides to quit this toxic work environment.
 We are led to believe that Baxter and Fran end up together in the end when she returns to his apartment to play cards.
+At least, Baxter musters the courage to confess his love for Fran.